klaufir216/edsync/README.md

 }
 ```

+### `edsync verify`

+Verify the signature of the catalog and file hashes based on `edsync-catalog.sha3`

 ### `edsync` without parameters (ran by clients)

-Running `edsync` without parameter triggers an update based on `edsync-source.json`
+Running `edsync` without parameter triggers an update based on `edsync-source.json`:

-- download the catalog based on the url in `edsync-source.json`
+- download the catalog based on the URL in `edsync-source.json`

 - verify the catalog based on the public key in `edsync-source.json`

-- download files from the url if their hashes are different in `edsync-catalog.sha3`
+- download files from the URL if local hash are different from remote `edsync-catalog.sha3`

 ## Initial workflow